 Professor Min has collaborated and consulted with numerous companies and organizations around the world, and served as an advisor for several national governments.
 Professor Min also founded and managed two start-up companies during 1997 - 2008.
 One of the commercial products he developed in his companies received a best product award in 2002 from a major trade journal for the Internet industry.

 Professor Min is a recipient of the Best Paper Award at MOBILITY 2011 in October 2011 in Barcelona, Spain, and a recipient of the Best Paper Award at 18th ISATA Award of Technical Excellence in 1988 in Florence, Italy.
-He received a Research Initiation Award in 1993 from the Advance Research Project Agency (ARPA).
+He received a Research Initiation Award in 1993 from the Defence Advance Research Project Agency (DARPA).
 He was a Rockwell Fellow in 1988 and 1989.
 In addition, Professor Min was the recipient of the Best Teaching Assistant Award the Best Graduate Student Award at the University of Michigan in Ann Arbor.

 Professor Min was a member of the Presidential Business Advisors Committee (to President George W. Bush), and was named 2002 Businessman of the Year, for Missouri, by the Wall Street Journal for his entrepreneurial effort.
 He has served as an Ambassador for the McDonnell International Scholars Academy (2007-2013).

-Currently, Professor Min is the Chair of the Saint Louis Section of the Institute for Electrical and Electronics Engineering (IEEE) (2014), and served as a member of the Executive Committee and the Chair of the Communication Society for the Saint Louis Section of IEEE for a number of years.
+Professor Min has served as the Chair of the Saint Louis Section of the Institute for Electrical and Electronics Engineering (IEEE) (2014), and served as a member of the Executive Committee (2011-2015) and the Chair of the Communication Society for the Saint Louis Section of the IEEE for a number of years.
 Professor Min has been an organizer for several international symposiums, a guest editor of international journals, and has given a number of invited talks.
-Professor Min holds a number of U.S. patents and several more patents in the Republic of Korea.
+Professor Min holds 10 U.S. patents and several more patents in the Republic of Korea.